Continuing with the occasional series of posts centred on light-role infantry, this one looks at the role of a small engineering plant.

 The tools below are cheap, require minimal training, and have no support contracts or REME personnel to maintain them.

-When looking at any additional equipment for light role forces, they are the competition.
+When looking at additional equipment for light role forces, they are the competition.

-The British Army is a small army, so every time I do these kinds of posts where the sweet shop is open, it is with that in mind
+The British Army is small, so every time I do these kinds of posts where the sweet shop is open, it is with that in mind

-These small machines are not high capacity, they won’t be as tough as their larger family members, and they won’t always be the answer.
+These small machines are not high capacity, won’t be as tough as their larger family members, and won’t always be the answer.

-But my thinking is that in many cases, hydraulics beats mandraulics, and if we can do things slightly quicker and leave soldiers less fatigued, we should be serious about looking at the options.
+But my thinking is that often, hydraulics beats mandraulics, and if we can do things slightly quicker and leave soldiers less fatigued, we should be serious about looking at the options.

-My belief is that yes, we can do that, and we can do that without a huge investment in time or money.
+I believe that yes, we can do that, and we can do that without a massive investment in time or money.
 Each of these machines is off the shelf, all that is needed is some green paint, as the saying goes.

-Move into the 3-6 tonnes weight range and a whole host of engineering plant becomes available, much more familiar and commonplace such as crawler tractors, backhoes and skid steer loaders, but if we are concerned with transportability, we need to limit our thinking to what can be towed by a quad bike or pick up truck type vehicle and within towing limits of standard drivers licences.
+Move into the 3-6 tonnes weight range and a whole host of engineering plant becomes available, much more familiar and commonplace such as crawler tractors, backhoes, and skid steer loaders.
+If we are concerned with transportability, we need to limit our thinking to what can be towed by a quad bike or pickup truck type vehicle and within towing limits of standard drivers licences.

 In addition, they can each be carried inside a Merlin or Chinook, or as an underslung load.
 Most will also be liftable by whatever wins the New Medium Helicopter competition.

-They are not going to win any wars, and yes, some of them do look like novelty toys, but would it be that difficult or financially burdensome to buy a handful of these and give them a runout, at least to test the concept?
+They are not going to win any wars, and yes, some of them look like novelty toys.
+But would it be that difficult or financially burdensome to buy a handful of these and give them a run-out, at least to test the concept?